jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 that this Wronged One and everyone else may be enabled to acquire it, hold fast unto it, observe it, and fix our gaze upon it.
 (TB LD)

+Hold ye fast unto refinement under all conditions, that your eyes may be preserved from beholding what is repugnant both to your own selves and to the dwellers of Paradise.
+(KA)

 CREATIVITY